ribbondz/gsv/README.md

 # csv toolkit written in golang
 gsv is a command line program to deal with CSV files.
 Gsv has following features:

-- fast, parallel processing
+- fast and parallel processing
 - real-time progress bar
-- simple
+- simple usage

 ## 1. Usage
 download gsv.exe from release tab; and choose the either one: